Jake Arrieta counting on team to win Game 5, extend his time with Cubs

 There were moments — though not many — when Arrieta looked like the pitcher who has a Cy Young award, two no-hitters and a pair of World Series victories to his credit as a Cub.
 He broke the bat of the first batter he faced, Trea Turner.
 And he struck out the last one, making Jayson Werth look silly with the bases loaded in the fourth.

 But Arrieta was no match for the younger, more talented Strasburg, which shouldn’t have come as too big a surprise.
 Arrieta was spectacular in 2015, very good in 2016 and certainly better than most in 2017.
-He’s trending downward just enough, though, that the Cubs generally aren’t expected to want to give him a monster contract worth upward of $200 million.
+He’s trending downward just enough, though, that the Cubs might not want to give him a monster contract worth upward of $200 million.

 “I know that, obviously, his heart probably wants to stay here,” fellow starting pitcher Jon Lester said.
 “But sometimes in the nature of this game, the business of this game, it doesn’t always go the way you want it to go.